CHL7001-ADL/CHL7001-ADL2019/grading.md

     <h3>Presentation</h3>
     <p>25% of the project.</p>
-    <p>20 minutes in class on either August 13 or August 15.
+    <p>20 minutes in class on either July 28 or July 30.
 Be prepared for questions after.
 Sign up TBD for your timeslot.</p>

     <h3>Report</h3>
     <p>60% of the project.
-Due August 15 at 11:59 pm.
+Due August 7 at 11:59 pm.
 Please submit to course director the following:</p>
     <ul>
         <li>6 pages (not including references)</li>
         <li>Github repository</li>